Xe/macarena/README.md

 }
 ```

-The two files in this folder should allow you to make a suitable example
+The two files in the `example/` folder in the root of this repository should
+allow you to make a suitable example deployment. **PLEASE CHANGE THE CHANNEL,
-deployment. **PLEASE CHANGE THE CHANNEL, NICK, USER, AND NETWORK SETTINGS**.
+NICK, USER, AND NETWORK SETTINGS**.

 ### Running